shahab-malik748/ml13-ttc-delays-project/README.md

     - Loaded the transformed data into **Python** for exploratory analysis and modeling.

 - **Feature Engineering:**
-  - Created new features such as *rush-hour flag*, *day-of-week*, *significant delay categories* and *controllable delay*.
+  We created new the following new features:
+  - *Rush hour flag* is "1" for
+    • 	Weekday mornings from  6:30 AM to 9:30 AM
+    • 	Weekday evenings from 4:00 PM to 7:00 PM*
   - *Significant delay categories* were created by rolling up delay codes into technical, staff, cummuter, weather and miscellaneous
   - *Controllable delay flag* was defined as follows:
-    -  **Controllable** (1): All delay codes which refer to a situation which can be addressed/resolved by TTC unilaterally, like technical            issues relating to the track and cars and unavailability of staff.
+    - **Controllable** (1): All delay codes which refer to a situation which can be addressed/resolved by TTC unilaterally, like technical issues relating to the track and cars and staff unavailability.
     - **Non-Controllable** (0): All delay codes which refer to a situations outside of TTCs control, like suspicious package, elevators down, police investigation, weather, etc.
     - We have a total of 129 delay codes.
 Using the rationale mentioned above, we have classified 72 out of the 129 delay codes to be controllable.
+  - *Season* Definitions:
+    • 	Spring: March 20 to June 20
+    • 	Summer: June 21 to September 21
+    • 	Fall: September 22 to December 20
+    • 	Winter: December 21 to March 19
+  - *Major delay flag* was defined as "1" for a delay of 10 minutes or more.
+  - Created a "major events flag" for days where major events occur in Toronto in the years between 2014 and 2025.
+(Note: This feature was dropped in the cleaning process.
+We plan to incorporate it under            continuous improvement.
   - Dropped features like *year*, *station*, *direction* due to irrelevance or incomplete/junk data.
   - Standardized numerical features like *month*, *date* , *hour*.
   - One-hot-encoded categorical variables like *delay category* and *subway line*.